 Air Fryer Whole Chicken

-Make a succulent, juicy chicken at home using your air fryer for weeknight dinner.
+Make a succulent, juicy chicken at home using your air fryer for weeknight dinner like the blackened chicken.
 This recipe is super easy but I have a few tricks up my sleeves to ensure that the meat stays juicy tender.

 Can you put a whole chicken in the air fryer?
 Absolutely and it is so much easier than oven baking.
 This is extremely flavorful and cooks in less time.
 It serves a family favorite and the leftovers make great lunch next day made into sandwiches, soups, quesadillas or stirred with pastas.